dogboy21/serializationisbad/README.md

 We developed a patcher that attempts to fix all currently known affected mods (listed below).

-Should any more affected mods be discovered, a patch is as simple as updating the related config file.
-(We will publish a relesae that automates this for you)
+~~Should any more affected mods be discovered, a patch is as simple as updating the related config file.
+(We will publish a relesae that automates this for you)~~ Version 1.3 of the patch now automatically uses the the latest version of [the config file](https://github.com/dogboy21/serializationisbad/blob/master/serializationisbad.json) and otherwise falls back to the local config file.
+If there's no config present, there should be an error informing the user that there are currently no patches applied.

 ### Minecraft Forge 1.7.x - latest

 - Download the JAR file from the latest release on the [releases page](https://github.com/dogboy21/serializationisbad/releases)
 - Add the JAR file to your mods folder
-- Download the latest config file from [this Github repository](https://github.com/dogboy21/serializationisbad/blob/master/serializationisbad.json) and add it directly to your instances config directory
+- ~~Download the latest config file from [this Github repository](https://github.com/dogboy21/serializationisbad/blob/master/serializationisbad.json) and add it directly to your instances config directory~~  Version 1.3 of the patch now automatically uses the the latest version of [the config file](https://github.com/dogboy21/serializationisbad/blob/master/serializationisbad.json)

 ### Any other instances

 - Download the JAR file from the latest release on the [releases page](https://github.com/dogboy21/serializationisbad/releases) and save it somewhere
 - Add the following JVM argument to your client/server (refer to the documentation of the client/server launcher you are using on how to do this): `-javaagent:<PATH TO SAVED JAR FILE>`
-- Download the latest config file from [this Github repository](https://github.com/dogboy21/serializationisbad/blob/master/serializationisbad.json) and add it directly to your instances config directory
+- ~~Download the latest config file from [this Github repository](https://github.com/dogboy21/serializationisbad/blob/master/serializationisbad.json) and add it directly to your instances config directory~~ Version 1.3 of the patch now automatically uses the the latest version of [the config file](https://github.com/dogboy21/serializationisbad/blob/master/serializationisbad.json)

 ## Affected mods